foopis23/cc-pack/README.md

     },
 }
 ```

+*As of right now, packages are resolved by file name, not by the name field in the package table.
+This means that if you have a package file named `example_package.lua`, it will be installed as `example_package` regardless of the name field in the package table.*

 ## Creating a Remote Repository
 A remote repository is just a web server that hosts packages at a specific URL.
 The package manager will look for packages in the following format: